What are food allergens?

 - 11. Sesame seeds and products thereof

-- 12. Sulphur dioxide and sulphites at concentrations of more than 10 mg/kg or 10 mg/litre in terms of the total SO2 which are to be calculated for products as proposed ready for consumption or as reconstituted according to the instructions of the manufacturers
+- 12. Sulphur dioxide and sulphites at concentrations of more than 10 mg/kg or 10 mg/litre in terms of the total SO2, which are to be calculated for products ready for consumption, or as reconstituted according to the instructions of the manufacturers

 - 13. Lupin and products thereof